 The form of an authorisation particulars for electoral communication will depend on the type of communication, and the entity or person who authorises the communication.
 The authorisation particulars are set out in section 321D of the Electoral Act and the Commonwealth Electoral (Authorisation of Voter Communication) Determination 2018.

-Failure to comply with the new authorisation requirements is an offence that may will be subject to a civil penalty regime administered by the Australian Electoral Commission.
+Failure to comply with the new authorisation requirements is an offence that might be subject to a civil penalty regime administered by the Australian Electoral Commission.

 More information about the authorisation requirements is available in the Electoral Backgrounder: Electoral communications and authorisation requirements.